 Driving Clean in Electric Vehicles

-By cleaning up the cars we drive, we can do good for our health, the economy, and the environment.
-But electric vehicles need a helping hand to make this new technology more widespread, accessible, and affordable.
+By cleaning up the cars we drive, we can do good for our health and the environment.
+But this new technology needs to be more widespread, accessible, and affordable.

 CLF in Action

-Transportation is the largest source of climate-damaging emissions in New England.
-Now that nearly every state in the region has laws mandating cuts to these emissions, we have a responsibility to ensure our transportation doesn’t damage the climate.
-We’re on the right track with state tax rebates paired with the federal Inflation Reduction Act’s rebates that make electric cars more affordable.
+Transportation is the largest source of carbon pollution in New England.
+It’s our collective responsibility to ensure the cars and trucks we drive don’t overheat the planet.
+We’re on the right track with state tax rebates and the federal Inflation Reduction Act’s rebates that make electric cars more feasible.
 But that’s not nearly enough to electrify all our transportation.

-Electric vehicles still remain prohibitively expensive, which is why CLF is pushing for more financial incentives for purchasing one.
+CLF is pushing for more financial incentives to make buying electric vehicles more affordable.
 We also need our governments and businesses to join in electrifying their vehicle fleets, too.
-On top of these changes, vehicle manufacturers must produce more electric vehicles.
+On top of these changes, auto manufacturers must produce more electric vehicles so that people have better options on price and model.

-CLF will continue our push to support forward-looking initiatives to replace gas guzzlers with new, zero-emission electric cars across the region.
+CLF will continue our push to support forward-looking initiatives to replace gas guzzlers with new, clean cars across the region.

 What’s at Stake

-To stave off the worst impacts of climate change and reach net zero emissions by 2050, electric cars, trucks, and buses must be a part of the climate solution.
-What’s more, electric vehicles can boost the regional economy and promote energy independence by keeping at home money that we currently spend importing gasoline and oil.
+To stave off the worst impacts of climate change and reach 100% clean energy, electric cars, trucks, and buses must be a part of the climate solution.
+What’s more, electric vehicles can boost the regional economy and promote energy independence by keeping money at home that we currently spend importing gasoline and oil.

-Adoption of electric vehicles is growing, but slowly.
-By ramping up their adoption now, we can deliver more of these needed benefits sooner.
-We need an all-hands-on-deck effort from government, utilities, automakers, and auto dealers to push this new technology over the tipping point and set us on a path towards a healthier climate future.
+Electric vehicle adoption is growing, but slowly.
+By ramping up their adoption now, we can deliver more of these critical benefits sooner.
+We need an all-hands-on-deck effort from the government, utilities, automakers, and auto dealers to push this new technology over the tipping point and set us on a path toward a healthier climate future.